 European Union: Risk-Based Approach – Balancing Innovation and Regulation

 The EU has emerged as a leading voice in AI regulation with its ambitious plans to create a harmonised approach through the “AI Act”, currently in the negotiation phase.
-Its aim is to protect individual rights and safety while promoting domestic alternatives to leading US tech companies.
+Its aim is to protect individual rights and safety.
 The EU’s risk-based framework places varying levels of compliance burdens on AI producers and users.
 However, there are concerns about inhibiting growth, as Bard delayed release in the EU markets citing regulatory concerns.
 While this harmonised approach might promote innovation, industry leaders are concerned that it could stifle growth due to its overly prescriptive nature.
 The Act’s slow adaptation to rapid technological progress in generative AI could also affect its overall effectiveness.

 United States: Market-Driven Approach with Varied Oversight